 - Group coverage HRA (GCHRA), also known as an integrated HRA

 Employee retention is a rewarding effort that pays for itself in your finances, productivity, and the overall success of your organization—especially for small employers that are ready to grow their workforce.
-By following these tips for retention, you’ll both increase workplace satisfaction and create an office culture your employees will never want to leave.
+By following these tips for retention, you'll boost morale and create a positive work atmosphere that your satisfied employees will never want to leave.